Al Borges: Instruction

 Borges and his brother Keith, an assistant with him at California in 2001, collaborated on a book titled Coaching the West Coast Quarterback (ISBN 1-58518-341-5) as well as a series of instructional videos by the same name.

 Borges also contributed a chapter on strategy using the I formation for the American Football Coaches Association-published book, Football Offenses & Plays (ISBN 0-7360-6261-0) published in 2006.

 Personal life

-Borges is married to the former Nikki Federico.
-Nikki served as Associate Athletic Director, Marketing & Communications for Auburn until Al was hired at San Diego State.
-The couple have a son, Cole, and a daughter, Mady Joe.
-Borges is one of seven children and his brother, Keith, was an assistant coach on Borges' offensive staff at California.
+Borges is married to the former Susan Malnick.
+Susan served as a paralegal for over 25 years.
+Borges is the son of Josephine and Gordon Borges and is one of seven children (John, Leslie, Teresa, Toni, Keith, and Cathy).